- 12 Dec 2024

 Flow splitter

 The Flow splitter node allows you to set probability rates for different steps.
-Use this node to split your workflow into two different branches.
+Use this node to split your flow into two different branches.
 Customers will be randomly sorted into each branch.

 Wait nodes are used to set a delay for a customer to leave the node.
 The delay can be Fixed, Dynamic or Timed.